 There is a different, but related, ritual that is happening right now.
 It is the ritual of an equally large number of cars with weepy parents and anxious 18-year-olds driving down Francis Ave. in Cambridge, or Commonwealth in Boston, or wherever, and letting go of someone they have known and lived with, literally all of his or her entire life.
 It's an adventure and it's exciting, but it's also poignant and just a little bit scary.
 Sometimes it goes well and sometimes it doesn't, but if you could measure the level of emotion in the air for these days, it would be deep into the red zone.

-Last week, I happened to be in front of Rockefeller Hall at Harvard (where I once did time myself) and I saw a dozen or so cars come and go with parents dropping off offspring.
-Usually the son or daughter was cool about it -- for kids, excitement tends to swallow up fear in the beginning -- but the mother was visibly emotional.
+Last week, I happened to be in front of Rockefeller Hall at Harvard (where I once did time myself) and I saw a dozen or so cars come and go with parents dropping off their offspring.
+Usually, the son or daughter was cool about it -- for kids, excitement tends to swallow up fear in the beginning -- but the mother was visibly emotional.
 The father, however, remained stoic.
 He's the guy, after all, and can't show emotions because it's not a guy thing.
 But after their little girl was dutifully set up in her room and they were alone in the parking lot, the husband grabbed his wife's hand and held it long and tight.
 I suppose it seemed right to be strong in front of the daughter, but when they were alone, he needed strength.

 They are both gone now and looking back I wish I had given them a better goodbye.
-And one of these days Karla and Stanley and Kevin are all going to be sending off their "babies" with a similar mix of sadness and sorrow and excitement and thrill.
+And one of these days Karla and Stanley and Kevin are all going to be sending off their own "babies" with a similar mix of sadness and sorrow and excitement and thrill.
 It's the cycle of life and it will never change, no matter why they are leaving or how far they go.
 Eighteen years are far too few to have in your life someone you love with all of your being and might, but to hold on to them would be worse.
 Holding close, then letting go; holding close, letting go.
 Again and again.
 It happens to those who have kids and even those who do not.
 It's universal.
 It breaks you and it heals you.
 It is what moves life forward whether you want it to or not, and if you allow it, it keeps you from becoming stagnant.
 It's sad and it's painful, but it is also energizing and creating.
 It's one of the things that helps us learn what it means to be alive.